Kerchner’s

 the information for making a specific protein.
 Genes are sequences of DNA

-information containing several hundred to a few
+information containing several hundred to a few thousand DNA nucleotide instruction

-thousand DNA nucleotide instruction data points.
-Each gene performs a
+data points.
+Each gene performs a fundamental and specific function such as

-protein.
-Genes control heredity and control day-to-day functions of cells and
+providing the information to make a protein.
+Genes control heredity and control

-control the manufacture of proteins.
-The human genome has about 25,000 separate
+day-to-day functions of cells and control the manufacture of proteins.
+The

-genes.
+human genome has about 25,000 separate genes.
 See Genetic Code.

-structures present and operating in the cell.
+the structures present and operating in the cell.

 Gene Families - Groups of closely related

 genes that make similar products.
-As an example there are a family of genes
+As an example there are a

-which control eye color.
+family of genes which control eye color.

 Gene Mapping - Determination of the